Process TechnologyCopyright: © Pixels

 Glass enables a closed material cycle in the packaging industry due to its complete and economic recyclability.
 Glass bottles for beverages and hollow glassware are generally produced using (metallic) molds that come into direct contact with the molten glass and therefore run the risk of showing adhesions.
 Glass-to-metal adhesion is usually described by technological parameters such as bonding temperatures or a critical viscosity, and in practice is prevented by regularly applied lubricants.

 For the targeted development of better mold materials, however, it is necessary to better understand not only the adhesion tendency but also the (dynamic) behavior of the liquid glass on (metallic) surfaces from a physical and materials science point of view.
 Wetting plays an important role in many areas and has not been sufficiently investigated for glass-to-metal contact.
-Therefore, the wetting properties of a molten glass drop on different materials under different ambient atmospheres are investigated.
+Therefore, the wetting and movement properties of a molten glass drop on different materials under different ambient atmospheres are investigated.